theochem/horton/doc/user_hamiltonian_io.rst

 Dumping
 -------

-The FCIDUMP format is mainly useful when exchanging Hamiltonians with different codes.
-Compared to the internal format, there are some restrictions:
+The FCIDUMP format is useful when exchanging Hamiltonians with different codes.
+Unlike the internal format, there are some restrictions:

 1. The one-body terms must all be added into a single operator.
-2. The integrals can only be stored in a restricted (MO) basis set, i.e. so no different basis sets for the alpha and beta orbitals are possible.
+2. The integrals can only be stored in a restricted (MO) basis set, i.e. using different basis sets for the alpha and beta orbitals is not possible.
-3. The two-electron integrals must be stored in a ``DenseFourIndex`` object, so the Cholesky decomposition of the ERI is not supported.
+3. The two-electron integrals must be stored as a ``DenseFourIndex`` object, so the Cholesky decomposition of the ERI is not supported.

-The FCIDUMP format is normally only used for storing integrals in the MO basis but the example here will use the AO basis.
-Read the section :ref:`user_hf_dft_preparing_posthf` if you want to compute (and store) integrals in the molecular-orbital (MO) basis.
-The usage is as follows:
+The FCIDUMP format is normally used for storing integrals in the MO basis but in the following example we will use the AO basis.
+Read the section :ref:`user_hf_dft_preparing_posthf` if you want to compute (and store) integrals in the MO basis.
+The storage of integrals in AO basis in FCIDUMP format is as follows:

 .. literalinclude :: ../data/examples/hamiltonian/dump_fcidump_ao.py
     :caption: data/examples/hamiltonian/dump_fcidump_ao.py
     :lines: 2-

-This example shows how the ``IOData`` attributes can be set by giving keyword arguments to the constructor.
+In this example, we set the ``IOData`` attributes by using keyword arguments in the constructor.
 The file ``hamiltonian_ao.FCIDUMP`` will contain the following:

 .. code-block:: text